HoerTech-gGmbH/openMHA/README.md

 The openMHA source code has to be compiled before openMHA can be used.
-While openMHA in general can be compiled for many operating systems and hardware platforms, in this release we concentrate on compilation on Ubuntu 16.04 for 64-bit PC processors (x86_64) and on Debian 8 (jessie) for the Beaglebone Black single-board ARM computer.
+While openMHA in general can be compiled for many operating systems and hardware platforms, in this release we concentrate on compilation on Ubuntu 18.04 for 64-bit PC processors (x86_64) and on Debian 8 (jessie) for the Beaglebone Black single-board ARM computer.
 ### Prerequisites
 #### Linux
-64-bit version of Ubuntu 16.04 or later, or a Beaglebone Black with Debian jessie installed.
+64-bit version of Ubuntu 18.04 or later, or a Beaglebone Black with Debian jessie installed.

 ... with the following software packages installed:
-- g++-5 for Ubuntu, g++-4.9 for Debian
+- g++-7 for Ubuntu, g++-4.9 for Debian
 - make
 - libsndfile1-dev
 - libjack-jackd2-dev
 - jackd2
 - portaudio19-dev
 - optional:
-  - GNU Octave with the signal package and default-jre (e.g. openjdk-8-jre and openjdk-8-jdk for Debian 9)
+  - GNU Octave with the signal package and default-jre (e.g. openjdk-8-jre for Debian 9)

 Octave and default-jre are not essential for building or running openMHA.
 The build process uses Octave + Java to run some tests after